 What Games do you want to Play?

 Knowing the requirements of the games you want to play will give you an insight into the kind of specs you would want your gaming laptop to have.
 This will eventually determine the amount of money you will spend.
-Suppose you want to play a game like Metro Exodus; you’re going to need a machine with at least RTX 2080 graphics and over 100 FPS (frame rates) to run it comfortably.
+For example, suppose you want to play a game like Metro Exodus; you’re going to need a machine with at least RTX 2080 graphics and over 100 FPS (frame rates) to run it comfortably.
 Other demanding games that require you to have a powerful machine are Deux Ex: Mankind Divided, Hitman 2, Far Cry 5, Kingdome Come Deliverance, Project Cars, and Assasins Creed Odyssey.

 If you want to play games like Call of Duty: Warzone or Age of Vampires, you can successfully run them if you purchase a laptop with GTX graphics and a screen with less than 100 refresh rates.